Annual Let's Shine

 Letter From Our Founder

-On behalf of the Board of Neway Works and our staff, welcome to the inaugural Let Your Light Shine Charity Gala!
+On behalf of the Board of Neway Works and our staff, welcome to the Annual Let’s Shine Charity Gala!

 We are thrilled to celebrate this evening of impact, philanthropy, and people who help advance it in our local community.
 Whether you are here as a sponsor, awardee, donor, or a special guest, we are honored to have you with us.